fengxiaochuang/FlashWavRecorder/README.markdown

 * name - of the recording

+**getPCMBase64**: returns PCM data of recording in form of Base64 string

+* name - of the recording

 **getBlob**: returns WAV data of recording in form of [Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob) object which can be used to send recorded audio to server (via JavaScript) or save on user's local drive